latest nhpb_banner 1__compressed2

 St. Vincent de Paul assistance programs in Arkansas.

 Members of the church and St. Vincent in Arkansas can provide help to those who are less fortunate.
-Many low income families with children, seniors, and disabled receive some form of support from the charity organization.
+The church-run Society offers emergency financial help, free food, household goods, and emotional support to people who are struggling with daily needs.
 It can range from financial assistance for basic needs to food, referrals, or just a kind ear to listen.
-While resources are limited, the St. Vincent churches in Arkansas do all they can to help the needy.
+Even though the resources are limited, the Arkansas conferences of St. Vincent de Paul as listed below with contact information make every effort to reach as many people as they can.

 As indicated, resources are limited, especially when it comes to financial aid.
-For those individuals who are in need of emergency rent or utility bill assistance, interested residents will need to dial (479) 616-1242.
+For those individuals who are in need of emergency rent or utility bill assistance, interested residents will need to meet all requirements.
 After the application, if you are found to be qualified and if funding is available, then the St. Vincent de Paul organization, its churches and volunteers will schedule a home visit as soon as possible.
 Over the course of this process they will determine what type of financial assistance that they can offer.

-Many churches in Arkansas also run food pantries.
-For those who are struggling with feeding themselves or their families, call a center below for referrals and information on local pantries.
+Many Society of Saint Vincent churches in Arkansas also run food pantries.
+For those who are struggling with feeding themselves or their families, call a center below for referrals to local pantries.
 In general, families can receive food or groceries up to once a month.
 Conditions will need to be met such as proof of residency, identification, and hardship.
 No financial assistance for paying bills will given out at any food pantry.

-Many of the pantries will also pass out paper goods, personal hygiene products and diapers.
+• Many of the pantries will also pass out paper goods, personal hygiene products and diapers.
 Most of those items are donated from individuals and local vendors.
-For example, the United Way Gift In Kind Warehouse, Walmart Neighborhood Market, and the Northwest Arkansas Food Bank all partner with St. Vincent.
+For example, the United Way Gift In Kind Warehouse, Walmart, and the Arkansas Food Bank with its locations all partner with St. Vincent.
 In addition, they have also begun receiving support from the federal government USDA Commodities Program.
 Food is offered monthly, without discrimination to gender, age or religion.

 Mother Teresa, St. Vincent de Paul Parish, 1416 W. Poplar, Rogers, Arkansas 72758, call (479) 616-1242.
 Supports Rogers and Lowell County.

-St. Peter the Fisherman is located at 249 Dyer St., Mountain Home, AR 72653.
+St. Peter the Fisherman is located at 201-237 Dyer St, Mountain Home, AR 72653.
 Call (870) 424-0926.
 Supports Baxter and Marion Counties.
 Resources are also available for Mountain Home, Gassville, Flippin, Lakeview, Bull Shoals, Henderson, and Yellville.

 St. Stephen Benevolent is based at 1300 N.E.
 J St., Bentonville, Arkansas 72712.
 Phone (479) 696-9361.
 Counties include Bentonville, Bella Vista, and Centerton.